UFO congress hearing asks whistleblower about ‘murders’ – live

-UFO hearing – updates: Whistleblower asked if anyone was ‘murdered’ as part of government alien cover-up
+UFO hearings – updates: Whistleblower asked if anyone was ‘murdered’ as part of government alien cover-up

 The House Oversight Committee held a hearing about UFOs on Wednesday including testimony from David Grusch